 When and why should you use RabbitMQ?

-Message queueing allow web servers to respond to requests quickly instead of being forced to perform resource-heavy procedures on the spot.
+Message queueing allows web servers to respond to requests quickly instead of being forced to perform resource-heavy procedures on the spot.
 Message queueing is also good when you want to distribute a message to multiple recipients for consumption or for balancing loads between workers.

 The consumer can take a message of the queue and start the processing of the PDF at the same time as the producer is queueing up new messages on the queue.
 The consumer can be on a totally different server than the publisher, or they can be located on the same server.
-Request can be created in one programming language and handled in another programming language - the two applications will only communicate through the messages they are sending to each other.
+The request can be created in one programming language and handled in another programming language - the two applications will only communicate through the messages they are sending to each other.
 Due to that, the two applications will have a low coupling between the sender and the receiver.

 - The user sends a PDF creation request to the web application.